whitelotusapps/identify_beliefs/README.md

 ## Usage

-The main thing to ensure is that the script know where to pull the text data to analyze.
+The main thing to ensure is that the script knows where to pull the text data to analyze.
 In the code you made see references to the below folder locations:

 ```
 ./Sandbox/CLEAN_UP